dbsectrainer/enterprise-grade-checklists/README.md

 ### Key Features Implementation

-1. **Progress Tracking**
+1. **Progress & Validation**
    - Individual progress bars for each checklist
-   - Global progress calculation
+   - Automated validation scripts
+   - Compliance checking
+   - Performance monitoring
    - Real-time updates using localStorage events
    - Independent state management for each checklist
    - Timestamp tracking for last updates
-   - Automatic state persistence

 2. **Navigation System**
    - Return to Dashboard button on all checklists